 When and where was Francis Crick born?

-Francis Harry Compton Crick was born on the 8th of June 1916 in Weston Favell, a small village near Northampton, England.
-He was born into a family that ran a boot and shoe factory.
+Francis Harry Compton Crick was born on the 8th of June 1916 in Weston Favell, a small village near Northampton.
+His father and uncle ran the family boot and shoe factory there.

 Short answers, pulled from the story.

-Francis Harry Compton Crick was born on the 8th of June 1916 in Weston Favell, a small village near Northampton, England.
-He was born into a family that ran a boot and shoe factory.
+Francis Harry Compton Crick was born on the 8th of June 1916 in Weston Favell, a small village near Northampton.
+His father and uncle ran the family boot and shoe factory there.